 How is ADHD Diagnosed?

-If your child is referred to get an assessment, the specialist they see will depend on their age and the services available in your local area.
+The type of specialist your child sees for an assessment will depend on their age and the services available in your local area.
+Assessments may include:

-• A physical exam to rule out other causes of the symptoms
+• A physical examination to rule out other causes of symptoms

-• Feedback from important people in your child’s life, like parents, teachers or partners
+• Feedback from teachers, family members, or other important people in your child’s life

-Following a diagnosis, you may have a discussion about whether medication could help address some of the challenges your child or young person is facing.
+After a diagnosis, you might discuss potential treatment options, which could include strategies, support plans, or medication to help manage some of the challenges your child or young person faces.

 How can I Support my Child with ADHD?